• Home |

 The Best 20 Gauge Ammo for Home Defense, Whitetail, and Upland Game

-The venerable 20 Gauge is an often-underrated round, but the truth is it’s still an excellent option for sport shooting, hunting upland game or deer, and even home defense.
-It’s also a great option for new or recoil-sensitive shooters looking for something with less recoil than a typical 12 gauge.
+The 20 Gauge is often underrated.
+But even though it's not as powerful or popular as the 12 Gauge, it’s still an excellent option for sport shooting, hunting upland game or deer, and even home defense.
+It’s especially well suited to newer or smaller-framed shooters looking for something with less recoil.

-These days, there is a plethora of great 20 gauge ammo choices out there for us to use, so much so that choosing the right one from all the ones available can actually be a little difficult.
+A plethora of great 20 Gauge ammo choices are out there to choose from – so many, in fact, that choosing the right round can be difficult.

 We’re going to fix that.

-Below you’ll find all of the best 20 gauge ammo options out there today.
-We’ve got picks for hunting (bird and buckshot), trap/skeet shooting, having fun at the range, and even self-defense.
-If you simply can’t wait, the best 20 gauge ammo overall is Winchester Super-X #3 Buckshot.
+Below you’ll find all of the best 20 Gauge ammo options on the market.
+We’ve got picks for hunting (birdshot and buckshot), trap, skeet and sporting clays, good old-fashioned fun at the range range, and even self-defense.
+If you don't have time to wade through it, then I'll cut right to the chase: the best 20 Gauge ammo overall is Winchester Super-X #3 buckshot (with the caveat that it's only suitable for situations where buckshot is appropriate).

 Top 5 Best 20 Gauge Ammo Picks